epfl-ada-2018/project-pizzafels/docs/_stories/correlation.md

 The results are more interesting than before: 16 cantons (61.5%) exhibit a clear and significant negative correlation between the number of accidents and the percentage of automatic vehicles with a confidence of 95%.
 <br />

-### Summary

-One must firstly keep in mind that we cannot draw any significant conclusions from this analysis since a corrélation doesn't always imply a causality, as it is famously known.
-Actually, throughout our analysis, we were focused on the normalized number of victims on a yearly basis, which has a clear decreasing tendency for every canton.
-But it is really hard to identify factors explaining it, or at least on a global scale.

-Note that we also analyzed other features (length of the roads in the cantons, health budget, expenses of the households, other informations on the cars, ...) but decided to restrain ourselves to the most interesting ones in this datastory.

-If we now treat the cantons separately, then the expenses or the type of cars in the cantons might influence the number of accidents in some or the other canton, as shown above.
-Then, correlations can be identified.
-But the same problem still arises: is it really explaining the number of accidents ?
-Probably not, or at least not if taken individually.